Ado Ekiti: Cloud cover

 The amount of cloud cover varies significantly from season to season in Ado-Ekiti, with the brightest period lasting 2.9 months and the cloudiest period spanning 9.1 months.
 While 50% of the sky is either clear, fairly clear, or partly overcast in December, April has the most clouds.

-Rainfall
+Rainfall/Precipitation

-Extreme seasonal fluctuation can be seen in the monthly rainfall in Ado-Ekiti, with a 9.2-month wet period from February 13 to November 18 having an average rainfall of at least 0.5 inches.
-With an average of 0.2 inches, December receives the least amount of rain, while September receives the most.
+Extreme seasonal fluctuation can be seen in the monthly rainfall in Ado-Ekiti, with a 9.2-month wet period from February 13 to November 18 having an average rainfall of at least 13 millimetres / 0.5 inches.
+With an average of 5 millimetres / 0.2 inches, December receives the least amount of rain, while September receives the most.